Mandaris-LLC/react-native-navigation-full-circle/docs/docs/top-level-api.md

 # Top Level API

-So as to make the navigation API as consistent and homogenous as possible, we begin with a single, unifying function -- setRoot -- that receives properties for any kind of layout, whether tabs or stacks.
+So as to make the navigation API as consistent and homogenous as possible, we begin with a single, unifying function -- setRoot.
+SetRoot receives properties for any kind of layout, whether tabs or stacks, or a combination of both (as seen in this example.)

 See [Layout types](docs/layout-types)